lab-design/lab-design.github.io/_papers/thesis/TiwariMSThesis.md

 key: TiwariMSThesis
 permalink: /papers/thesis/TiwariMSThesis.html
 short_name: Tiwari MS Thesis
-title: "The design and implementation of Candoia: A platform for building and sharing mining software repositories tools as apps"
+title: "The design and implementation of Candoia: A platform for building and sharing mining software repositories tools as apps" software repositories tools as apps"
 bib:  |
   @mastersthesis{tiwari2017design,